NatWeiss/RGP/README-pro.md

 On HTML5, the engine starts by loading `proj.html5/index.html` which boots Cocos2d-HTML5 by loading `lib/cocos2d-html5/CCBoot.js` and then runs `js/App.js` which does the rest.
 The client's javascript files run in the browser.

 On native platforms, the engine starts with `main.m` or `main.cpp`, depending on the platform.
 This loads `src/AppDelegate.cpp` which finishes booting Cocos2d-X and then runs `js/App.js`.
 The game's javascript files are pre-compiled to byte codes and executed using the SpiderMonkey JS Engine.
-Some of the files /* begin pro */(for example, `js/lib/Facebook.js`) /* end pro */are superceded by custom bindings which expose exactly the same Javascript API but run C++ or other native code/* begin pro */ (see `RapidGamePro/src/facebook`)/* end pro */.
+Some of the files (for example, `js/lib/Facebook.js`) are superceded by custom bindings which expose exactly the same Javascript API but run C++ or other native code (see `RapidGamePro/src/facebook`).

 Pre-building for Rapid Development